-Fig. 14.
-Test images assigned to words, ordered by confidence.
-The number indicates the total number of positive examples in the test set out of the 1148 images.
-The color of the bounding box indicates if the image was correctly assigned (black) or not (red).
-The middle row shows the ROC curves for three dataset sizes (yellow = 7,900 image training set; red = 790,000 images; blue = 79,000,000 images).
-The bottom row shows the corresponding precision-recall graphs.
+Fig. 14. (a) Test images assigned to words, ordered by confidence.
+The images are ordered by voting confidence.
+The number indicates the total number of positive examples in the test set out of the 1,148 images.
+The color of the bounding box indicates if the image was correctly assigned (black) or not (red). (b) Shows the ROC curves for three data set sizes (yellow = 7,900 image training set, red = 790,000 images, blue = 79,000,000 images). (c) The corresponding precision-recall graphs.